mmistakes/so-simple-theme/about/index.md

   feature: about-featured-image.png
 ---

-Hi, I'm Sergey and I'm a web-developer.
+Hi, I’m Sergey and I’m a web-developer.
 I am really in love with web technologies and services.

+Primary language is PHP but also I have well experience with JavaScript using libraries React, ReactNative.
+I have developed server applications using frameworks such as Laravel, Yii2, Slim.
+Also I have developed websites using differenct CMS such as [WordPress](/tags/#wordpress), MODx, Drupal but most of all I love [WordPress](/tags/#wordpress).

+Another passion is development and deployment automatization.
+I have deployed a number of applications from scratch on DigitalOcean and AWS infrastructures.
+I work with [Terraform](/tags/#terraform) to automate and to speed up any kind of service deployment.
+I use Fastlane to automate mobile builds and to deliver staging versions.

+I love [Docker](/tags/#docker), just love.
+If there any chance to apply it to help with software deployments, and code delivery - I do it.

 ---